mdn/browser-compat-data/schemas/compat-data-schema.md

 - `deprecated`: a `boolean` value.

   If `deprecated` is `true`, then the feature is no longer recommended.
-It might be removed in the future or might only be kept for compatibility purposes.
-Avoid using this functionality.
+It might be removed in the future or kept only for compatibility purposes.

 ```json
 "__compat": {